 Our assessment principles Mirova has chosen to rely on the Sustainable Development Goals both in assessing the contributions of issuers to the transition to a more sustainable economy and in evaluating the financial implications of these new challenges.
 In order to best reflect this double materiality across the full spectrum of SDGs, we seek to respect three main principles in terms of ESG assessment.
-Risk / opportunity approach Contributions to the SDGs can be grouped in two main categories, which are often complementary.
-The products and services proposed by issuers may make very different contributions, positive or negative, to achieving the SDGs.
-As part of their sustainable development policies, issuers may deploy action plans to limit their environmental and social impacts.
-Taking these two aspects into account is a fundamental component of our assessments.
-Life cycle view In order to measure an asset, the analysis of environmental and social issues must consider its entire life cycle, from the extraction of raw materials to products' end of life.
-Differentiated issues Different players face vastly different challenges from one sector to another and issues can even vary significantly within a sector.
-Criteria for analysis must be adjusted to meet the specificities of each asset studied.
+Contributions to the SDGs can be grouped in two main categories, which are often complementary.
+The "activities" of entities (ie. the. products and services they offer) may make different positive contributions to achieving the SDGs.
+As part of the way they operate, entities can also Positive impact / contribute through their "practices" to the achievement of residual risk SDGs, ie. by contributing to create sustainable and approach inclusive jobs, or by having strong commitments to net zero targets beyond their green products offerings, etc. Contributing to some SDGs cannot be done at the expense of other environmental and social issues.
+Therefore, identifying and minimising ESG risks linked to our investments is equally important in our assessments.
+In order to measure an asset, the analysis of environmental and Life cycle view social issues must consider its entire life cycle, from the extraction of raw materials to products' end of life.
+Different players face vastly different challenges from one sector to Differentiated another and issues can even vary significantly within a sector. issues Criteria for analysis must be adjusted to meet the specificities of each asset studied.
 Through our engagement processes, we lobby on behalf of these key principles with issuers and public authorities to ensure that disclosure best reflects the relationship between issuers and sustainable development.
 However, it will be some time before we can rely directly on publicly available information.
 In the meantime, assessment of ESG impacts requires a great deal of estimation and conversion of the information received.

 Our impact measurement frameworks Investors have been tracking and reporting on the financial performance of their investments for several decades.
 In contrast, the lack of a framework for ESG issues makes monitoring and reporting on the impact of investments with respect to these criteria significantly more difficult.

 In order to channel our investments towards assets that deliver positive impact and provide elements that will enhance our financial analysis, we have developed several types of indicators, both qualitative and quantitative.
 Qualitative evaluations Because the issues under consideration are both diverse and complex, we believe that assessment of the links between issuers and sustainable development must begin with a qualitative analysis.
 From the point of view of financial materiality, this evaluation contributes to our fundamental analysis and helps refine our determination as to the growth potential of an issuer, their risk profile and valuation.
 OVERALL ASSESSMENT At Mirova, analysis of an asset-any asset regardless of asset class-allows us to establish an overall qualitative opinion, described using a five-point scale and makes it possible for us to determine whether the asset is consistent with achieving the SDGs.
-This assessment is conducted in accordance with our main principles and includes the risk/opportunity approach, taking into account the quality of products and services as well as the way operations are conducted, the global approach of the entire life cycle, and the differentiation approach, adapting issue selection to the specificities of each asset.
+11 This assessment is conducted in accordance with our main principles and includes the impact/risk approach, taking into account the quality of products and services as well as the way operations are conducted, the global approach of the entire life cycle, and the differentiation approach, adapting issue selection to the specificities of each asset.
+12